 I had no idea what to do or who to turn too, it was frightening, and lonely, and being made to feel it was all in my head.

 I got passed from doctor to doctor, consultant to consultant and still no idea, what was wrong, or what to do, I continued with the ongoing treatments.
 Tablets, if they didn't work, swapped to another such as Ketamine, Naproxen, Amitriptyline, Gabapentin, Pregabalin, Nortriptyline and the list goes on.

 I decided I had to look at my own fears, hurt and pain and turn it around to give me my own wealth of understanding.
 I went on a pain management course for a month at Bath pain clinic, to help me learn I will always be in pain so I had to change from the pain controlling me to I'm in control of my pain.

-I decided to start a counselling course, working my way up the levels, working hard to get where I am today.
+I decided to start a counselling course in 2009 and working my way up the levels, working hard to get where I am today.
 I have had to learn to accept what happened and take control of my life.
-I decided I wanted to be someone who people go to, when they are going through a tough time, could turn to, so that's just what I did.
+I decided I wanted to be someone who people go to when they are going through a tough time, could turn to, so that's just what I did.

 Have I had counselling at all?

 I had different kinds of counselling, CBT, solution focus and others, some good counsellors and some not so good, nothing really helped, I tried again and working with the counsellor for a number of sessions but it wasn't enough, I couldn't afford a lot of counselling, so I was left high and dry.
 Another reason I decided that I wanted to find out what I needed to learn to work with trauma and the process I went through to be able to do the job as I learnt what would have helped me.

 I wanted to help others to help themselves, having both experienced and gaining knowledge.